dibyendumajumdar/Suravi/README.md

 Library | Description | Status
 --- | --- | ---
-[LPegLabel](https://github.com/dibyendumajumdar/ravi-lpeglabel) | LPegLabel is a conservative extension of the LPeg library that provides an implementation of Parsing Expression Grammars (PEGs) with labeled failures. | Included / Release pending
+[LPegLabel](https://github.com/dibyendumajumdar/ravi-lpeglabel) | LPegLabel is a conservative extension of the LPeg library that provides an implementation of Parsing Expression Grammars (PEGs) with labeled failures. | Included
-[LuaFileSystem](https://github.com/dibyendumajumdar/ravi-filesystem) | LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.  | Included / Release pending
+[LuaFileSystem](https://github.com/dibyendumajumdar/ravi-filesystem) | LuaFileSystem is a Lua library developed to complement the set of functions related to file systems offered by the standard Lua distribution.  | Included
-[LuaSocket](https://github.com/dibyendumajumdar/ravi-luasocket) | LuaSocket is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet | Included / Release pending
+[LuaSocket](https://github.com/dibyendumajumdar/ravi-luasocket) | LuaSocket is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet | Included
 [luv](https://github.com/luvit/luv) | libuv bindings for Lua. [libuv](https://github.com/libuv/libuv) is a multi-platform C library that provides support for asynchronous I/O based on event loops. | Planned
-[lua-cjson](https://github.com/dibyendumajumdar/ravi-cjson) | Lua CJSON is a fast JSON encoding/parsing module for Lua | Included / Release pending
+[lua-cjson](https://github.com/dibyendumajumdar/ravi-cjson) | Lua CJSON is a fast JSON encoding/parsing module for Lua | Included
 [Torch7](https://github.com/dibyendumajumdar/ravi-torch7) | Torch is the main package in Torch7 where data structures for multi-dimensional tensors and mathematical operations over these are defined.
 Additionally, it provides many utilities for accessing files, serializing objects of arbitrary types and other useful utilities, including a Unit Testing framework | Included
 [paths](https://github.com/dibyendumajumdar/ravi-torch-paths.git) | This package provides portable functions and variables to manipulate the file system; part of the Torch system.
 In future this may be moved inside the Torch package | Included
 [luaossl](https://github.com/wahern/luaossl) | Most comprehensive OpenSSL module in the Lua universe | Planned